ericvolp12/ericvolp12.github.io/_posts/2016-10-12-package_notify.md

 ---
 layout: post
-title: Project 1\: Package Notipi
+title: "Project 1: Package Notipi"
 ---

 ## I'll start this post off by apologizing for the title